CrimsonED1/POE2loadingPainFix/README.md

 <H3>Depending on entries of the POE2 logfile.
 Limit is only done while starting POE2 and loading levels</H3>
 <H4>Limiting Options:</H4>
 <ul>
       <li>Limiting threads.
-This is mostly like like
+This is mostly like
             <a href="https://mion.yosei.fi/BES/">BES – Battle Encoder Shirasé</a> is doing.
 Getting every thread of a process, then suspend it, wait, then resume it (since V0.9 and now default). </li>
       <li>Limiting via affinity (not recommended)</li>
 </ul>